VENTANA WILDLIFE SOCIETY

 • Nest Monitoring - Field teams closely monitor active condor nests, improving the chances of successful hatching and fledging.

-• Captive releases - Condors bred in captivity are regularly released to the wild to increase the population and strengthen genetic diversity.
+• Captive Releases - Condors bred in captivity are regularly released to the wild to increase the population and strengthen genetic diversity.

 • Medical Treatment - Sick or injured condors receive care, including life-saving treatment for lead poisoning and other health threats.